An Introduction to Flow Matching and Diffusion Models: Guidance: How To Condition on a Prompt

 Note that the label $y$ does not affect the conditional probability path $p_t(\cdot|z)$ or the conditional vector field $\uref_t(x|z)$ (although in principle, we could make it dependent).
-Expanding the expectation over all such choices of $y$, and over all times $t \in \text{Unif}[0,1)$, we thus obtain a \themebf{guided conditional flow matching objective}
+Expanding the expectation over all such choices of $y$, we thus obtain a \themebf{guided conditional flow matching objective}

 One of the main differences between the guided objective in \cref{eq:guided_cfm} and the unguided objective from \cref{eq:cfm} is that here we are sampling $(z,y) \sim \pdata$ rather than just $z \sim \pdata$.
 The reason is that our data distribution is now, in principle, a joint distribution over e.g., both images $z$ and text prompts $y$.
 In practice, this means that a PyTorch implementation of \cref{eq:guided_cfm} would involve a dataloader which returned batches of \textbf{both $z$ and $y$}.
-The above procedure leads to a faithful generation procedure of $\pdata(\cdot|y)$.

-\paragraph{Classifier-Free Guidance.} While the above conditional training procedure is theoretically valid, it was soon empirically realized that images samples with this procedure did not fit well enough to the desired label $y$.
-It was discovered that perceptual quality is increased when the effect of the guidance variable $y$ is artificially reinforced.
-This insight was distilled into a technique known as \themebf{classifier-free guidance} that is widely used in the context of state-of-the-art diffusion models, and which we discuss next.
-For simplicity, we will focus here on the case of Gaussian probability paths.
-Recall from \cref{eq:gaussian_conditional_probability_paths} that a \textbf{Gaussian conditional probability path} is given by